 - Hold on to some cash in lower denominations and also in higher denominations in your bug out bag and keep rotating your stash every month so that you don’t end up with old, out of print notes.
 The stash should be enough to move to another location with your family if the need arises in case of riots or religious violence or ethnic cleansing which can flare up in an instance in India.
-Remember that technology can fail anytime and in the online scheme of things, the government can freeze your assets at will. this is why from time to time you should print out your phonebook from your smartphone.
+Remember that technology can fail anytime and in the online scheme of things, the government can freeze your assets at will with the click of a mouse.

 - In the Sarah Connor chronicles, when Derek with his fellow resistance fighters travel back in time, they travel with diamonds which are put in a hidden electrified safe.
 While trying to sell diamonds in an emergency situation sounds crazy, the principle still applies.
 Hold some of your reserves in the lowest available weight of gold coin (along with its certificate of authenticity and invoice).
 I prefer the Swiss certified gold to Indian gold.
 Remember, the basic essentials of life are few so you don’t need too much of gold or cash and become the target of someone else who was busy drinking beer and rolling around on his couch laughing watching those comedy shows on TV while you were busy preparing.